nmdavies/wfc.github.io/01_home.md

 **Achievements thus far**

-We have conducted a within family GWAS using data from 159,701 siblings from 17 cohorts cohorts to generate population (between-family) and within-sibship (within-family) estimates of per-locus genetic associations for 25 phenotypes.
+We have conducted a within family GWAS using data from 159,701 siblings from 17 cohorts to generate population (between-family) and within-sibship (within-family) estimates of per-locus genetic associations for 25 phenotypes.

 **Executive & Steering Committees**